 An image of Kim Il Jung and his generals watching a successful missile launch is subverted utterly by the replacement of the on screen warhead with an image of Nick Knowles mouth-turding his way through one of his songs.
 Reagan’s Cabinet pose for a photo, suddenly with Harold Shipman and distressed murder suspect Christopher Jeffries amongst their number, a juxtaposition jarring enough but given extra power by the realisation that they are posing beneath a large photo of a leering Dean Gaffney.
 This is Orwell via Wellard.

 McFadden’s Cold War plays with ideas of cultureme, chronotopes and the like in a manner of a great sorcerer.
 In juxtaposing the worlds of pop culture and realpolitik, he anticipated the televisual celebrity cult of President Trump.
 Fictional drunks become players on the world stage, statesmen are reduced to mere citizens, drinkers at the Queen Vic, readers of TV Times.
-It is this pricking of pomposity at all levels that makes the wonderfully anonymous MCW such a wonderful fountain of deep belly laughter.
+It is this pricking of pomposity at all levels that makes the pleasingly anonymous MCW such a wonderful fountain of deep belly laughter.